Kristen Browde: Journalism career and foray into law

-Browde joined the New York station WNBC after graduating from college.
+Browde first worked in radio new after graduating college, and first moved to television at station WNEW-TV (now WNYW-TV) in 1976.
 She worked for the Independent Television News Association (ITNA), a satellite news cooperative, and then joined the fledgling CNN as a Washington and Pentagon correspondent by 1980.
 She was also the network's first Supreme Court correspondent.

-Browde later joined WNYW-TV (then known as WNEW-TV when owned by Metromedia).
+Browde later rejoined WNYW-TV (then known as WNEW-TV when owned by Metromedia).
 In 1984, she was reporting for the station when she recorded remarks by vice-presidential candidate George H. W. Bush at a Republican Party rally boasting about his performance in the presidential debates earlier that week, not aware that he was being recorded by a television crew.
 In 1986, Browde and two other reporters were summoned by police to a Bronx building that Larry Davis was holding out in.
 In a six-hour telephone exchange with the police, Davis negotiated that news reporters be present at the scene so he would not be shot.
 Davis surrendered to police after he was assured of the presence of his girlfriend and given the press credentials of the reporters.
 Browde left WNYW three years later, in 1989, and later that year joined the syndicated news magazine Hard Copy in the role of segment producer.
-In 1993, Browde and three colleagues won the "Single Breaking News Story" award at the New York Emmy Awards for the news story "Watermain Break, Grand Central" for the CBS-owned station WPIX-TV.
+In 1993, Browde and three colleagues won the "Single Breaking News Story" award at the New York Emmy Awards for the news story "Watermain Break, Grand Central" for the Tribune-owned station WPIX-TV.
 She worked as a freelance reporter for NBC 4 News (WNBC) for 8 months in 1993 before she was appointed to a full reporter position there.

 In 1996, while working at WNBC, Browde started attending the night school program at Fordham University School of Law, initially motivated by the desire to become a better reporter.
 Executives at NBC decided not to renew Browde's contract because they felt she could not handle the stresses of working as a journalist while attending law school.
 She left WNBC in late 1996, after three years at the station.
 She later began freelance work for CBS News, where she was a weekend news anchor and a correspondent.
 She graduated from Fordham Law in 2000, just before she turned 50 years old.
 She chose to continue working as a journalist, while personally selecting what legal cases she would work on as an attorney: "I knew that I could truly have my cake and eat it too—without taking a big pay cut by becoming a first-year associate.
 Thus, it wasn't a really tough call."